nominetresearch/microbit-networking-book/battleship/battleship.md

 Battleship game has many variations.
 See the Wikipedia site in Resources to read about the variations.

+!!! attention "Exercise 1"
-1. One variation allows players to keep it secret that a ship has been sunk.
+	One variation allows players to keep it secret that a ship has been sunk.
 So, their opponent has to take further shots to confirm that an area is clear.
 This is like having a packet loss!
-Remember how you dealt with packet losses in [Handling errors: Retransmissions](../retransmissions) and [Handling errors: Acknowledgements](../acknowledgements).
+Remember how you dealt with packet losses in [Handling errors: Retransmissions](../retransmissions/retransmissions.md) and [Handling errors: Acknowledgements](../acknowledgements/acknowledgements.md).
 How would you apply those concepts to this case?
 Discuss possible solutions with your friend.
 Then, program and test your new solution.

+!!! attention "Exercise 2"
-2. Imagine a variant when it takes 3 hits to sink a ship instead of 1 hit.
+	Imagine a variant when it takes 3 hits to sink a ship instead of 1 hit.
 How would your program change?
 Do you need to make changes on the sender side or the receiver side?
-How similar is this to using default retransmissions in [Handling errors: Retransmissions](../retransmissions)?
+How similar is this to using default retransmissions in [Handling errors: Retransmissions](../retransmissions/retransmissions.md)?

 Problems
 --------

 ![Battleship game: A random battle area](Example_init.png)

+!!! note ""
+	**Figure 6:** Battleship game: A random battle area

-1. The figure above shows randomly placed ships in a battle area.
+**Problem 1:** The figure above shows randomly placed ships in a battle area.
 Which coordinates do you need to send to hit all the ships?

 ![Battleship game: Two players](Two_microbits_sidebyside.png)

+!!! note ""
+	**Figure 7:** Battleship game: Two players

-2. The figure above shows randomly placed ships in the battle areas of two micro:bits.
+**Problem 2:** The figure above shows randomly placed ships in the battle areas of two micro:bits.
 Table below lists all the shots that are fired from the micro:bit 1 (left/red micro:bit) and micro:bit 2
 (right/yellow micro:bit).
 Who wins?

 | **Rounds** | **Micro:bit 1** | **Micro:bit2** | **Result** |